West 3rd and South Main Streets

 Stage One renovation work commenced in mid-2019.The primary tenant of the new and improved ARCADE would be a facility created by a joint venture of the University of Dayton, Entrepreneurs Center and PNC Bank.
 The (95,000 square foot) The Hub Powered by PNC opened in March 2021.
 At around the same time, Culture Works opened its doors.
 This entity was created to manage events held in the renovated Rotunda.

 Residential tenants started moving into new The Arts Lofts abodes in April 2021.
-This was the first time in 43 years that the ARCADE complex had housed residents.
+This was the first time in 43 years that the ARCADE housed residents.
 The Contemporary Dayton, a non-profit art gallery and artist's resource, set up shop (in 6,200 square feet) on April 30, 2021.
 Three restaurants opened in the ARCADE during 2023; Table 33, Gather By Ghostlight and Est!Est!!Est!!!.

-The revitalized DAYTON ARCADE was officially dedicated on August 6, 2021.
+THE ARCADE was officially dedicated on August 6, 2021.
 A subsequent Stage Two renovation project will add 3rd Street Arcade restaurants, second floor office tenants and "micro-apartments" on the third, fourth and fifth floors of the 3rd Street Arcade and Gibbons Buildings.

 Sources: